puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.md

         mkdir build
         cd build
         cmake ..

+	//Now, we can make Aruco and install it to your machine sudo make install

+	//If your system library does not include the <gl.h> file from the OpenGL library, the make install process will be failed.
+	//You need to download my attached gl.h file and save it under /usr/include directory.

-        //This should now build Aruco into your build directory
+        //This should now build Aruco into your build directory and /usr/include directory

 Work consulted: http://tilomitra.com/opencv-on-mac-osx/
 Attached aruco-1.2.4 and opencv-2.4.8 have been compiled.
 You can get all needed library files from their build folder.